alexjyong/Camari/README.md

 Works over WiFi or mobile hotspot from your phone!

-There is a debug version of this available in the [releases section](https://github.com/alexjyong/Camari/releases/tag/v1.0.0)
+You can download this in the [releases section](https://github.com/alexjyong/Camari/releases/tag/v1.0.0)

+F-Droid and other app store support coming soon!

 ## OBS setup